roseengineering/silicon5351/README.md

 of the divisor changes or is intitialized.
 This soft reset is required in order to generate a quadrature or an inverted output.
-It is also required to synchronize all outputs derived off a particular PLL, in order for them to be coherrent.
+It is also required to synchronize all outputs derived off a particular PLL and be coherrent with respect to each other.

 ## API